eduk8s-tests/lab-jupyter-on-k8s-01/workshop/content/exercises/06-port-forwarding.md

 http://0.0.0.0:8888/?token=68c199acba9a8feea241c15e156f00f0d788608355cda8a0 :: /home/jovyan
 ```

-For reasons unknown, this ability doesn't seem to always work correctly when running the Jupyter notebook application container image.

-Either way, you need to copy the access token for use with the login page.
+As before, you would copy the access token for use with the login page.

 Having to work out what the access token is using either of these methods is not particularly convenient, nor is the need to setup port forwarding each time you need to access the Jupyter notebook.